NataliVol4ipsa/BignumArithmetics/BignumArithmetics/README.md

 [AWAITING] 6.0.
 Implement mod.
 Remember to create exception. fmod?

 [AWAITING] 7.0.
-Implement 2-6 for fixed point
+Implement 2-6 for integer.

 [AWAITING] 7.1.
-Implement 2-6 for fractional.
-Remember about reduction of fractions(solution is factorization...)
+Implement 2-6 for different base

 [AWAITING] 7.2.
-Implement 2-6 for different base
+Implement 2-6 for fractional.
+Remember about reduction of fractions(factorization...)

 [AWAITING] 7.3.
 Create a config file to configure current parameters of testing.
 Create endless looped menu of reading input, like a local console.